 He is survived by his wife, Iman Bowie, and his two children, Duncan Jones and Alexandria Jones.
 David Bowie was an incredible man and musician and our thoughts go out to his family and loved ones.

-If you or someone you love is struggling with drugs or alcohol abuse and would like to seek treatment, The Discovery House is here for you.
-Call today at 1 (855) 203-7930 and we can provide information about the treatment programs available at our addiction rehab center and answer any questions you might have about addiction and recovery.
+If you or someone you love is struggling with drugs or alcohol abuse and would like to seek treatment at a drug rehab center, The Discovery House is here for you.
+Call today at 1 (818) 452-1676 and we can provide information about the treatment programs available at our drug & alcohol rehab program and answer any questions you might have about addiction and recovery.